callumfallows/brighthr-code-test/README.md

 - Possibly add functionality with the search bar to also search for doc types and dates
 - Add storybook tests to the project
 - Ask more questions about the mocked data and how I would have achieved the sorting by size functionality
+- Add a WCAG accessibility test to the project